Health And Wellbeing In Old Age

 Regular medical check-ups

 It is important to get regular check-ups.
 This can be in the form of a general check such as a blood test for cholesterol or more specific tests for cancer, diabetes, or other chronic conditions.
 Some tests can be done (usually only once) to identify risks early before they become dangerous, with no further treatment needed.
+Taking proactive action in preventive care is made simpler with tools like the Cardi Health app, which offers personalized guidance and tracking features to empower you on your health journey.

 Staying physically active is one of the most important things you can do for your health.
 Stay active for a lifetime and enjoy a better quality of life as well as greater independence.
 Not only will staying active help maintain weight (diet is more important), but it will help with maintaining flexibility, core strength, and balance.